Capital City Red: History

-Nika Turković 1955, the furthest and final extension of Cardiff's trolleybus system came to Ely, where city trams had never run.
+In 1955, the furthest and final extension of Cardiff's trolleybus system came to Ely, where city trams had never run.
 In 1959, the Cardiff Corporation Transport trolleybus routes that were operating in Ely and Caerau were the 10 A/B (Ely – Canton – City Centre) and the motorbus service 39(A) (Ely Bridge, City Centre – Rhiwbina).

 The transition to motorbuses began in Cardiff began in 1962 and was completed by 1970 and the city has been served by motor buses ever since.

 Vehicles

 Volvo Ailsa, with Cardiff Bus livery, at the 2008 Cobham bus rally.

 The Scania Omnicity articulated vehicles have their own red and green livery, are equipped with seats with leather headrests, air-conditioning, reserved spaces for buggies and wheelchairs, CCTV, on-bus screens with local travel information and BBC News 24 bulletins, hearing induction loop and next stop information.
 Cardiff Bus has 19 of such vehicles in their fleet valued at £235,000 each.

 In the past, the vehicles have become stuck on the route due to heavy snow.

 Before the 17 and 18 routes became branded as Capital City Red, Cardiff Bus operated its double decker orange Volvo Ailsa vehicles on the route.